heispv/pymmseqs/README.md

 ```bash
 pip install pymmseqs
 ```

-> **Important**: All dependencies, including MMseqs2, are automatically installed and configured when you install `pymmseqs` via pip.
-No additional setup is required.

 ### Using Docker Image
 For users who prefer not to install PyMMseqs locally or want a pre-configured environment, a Docker image is available on GitHub Container Registry (GHCR).